tonymullen/TonyMullen-Book/Readme.md

 * An error has arisen with some people's Angular code that is the fault of (I believe) changes in how browsers treat named JS variables.
 In (at least) the loc8rData service and geolocation service, you may be having trouble if your functions are declared as described in the book: `var loc8rData = function($http) {` and `var geolocation = function() {` do not work for Angular in the way they are defined.
 Replace these lines with `function loc8rData ($http) {` and `function geolocation () {` respectively.
 This error leads to *totally incomprehensible* error messages in the Browser console, so keep this issue in mind as something that might be going wrong with your function definitions.
 * In some cases, geolocation in Chrome appears to be (temporarily?) broken.
 I'm seeing an identical issue to what was discussed [here](https://www.reddit.com/r/webdev/comments/3j8ipj/anyone_else_had_issues_with_the_html5_geolocation/) some time ago.
 If you experience this, test your application in Firefox, Safari, and/or IE instead of Chrome and turn in a screenshot using one of those browsers.

+**Ch 8 Readme Questions**

+1. AngularJS is a front-end framework.
+What does that mean in terms of what machine the code is executed on?
+2. If you put a `console.log()` command in your AngularJS controller, where would you see the output?

 Include a screenshot of the filtering functionality in action, as shown here:

 ![ch8](/readme_images/ch8.png)